No3x/nested-function/README.md

 But there is no benefit to it.
 You can archive the same with `Function#andThen` already.
 So please see the other samples.

 ## Chaining with Predicates
-You can create a Predicate of a NestedFunction with using the `predicate` method:
+You can create a Predicate of a `NestedFunction` by using the `predicate` method:

 ```java
 Predicate<World> treeHasBranchAndHasGreenLeaf = NestedFunction